Your cart is currently empty!

 Dobot technical supports Daniel Pokorný, Petr Vykoukal.

-glass, mouth-blown, hand-cut and polished, enameled; gold luster; oroplastics; Dobot robotic hand ; mobile instalation
+glass, mouth-blown, hand-cut and polished to the highest gloss, enameled; gold luster; oroplastics; Dobot robotic hand ; mobile instalation

 90 x 110 cm